Barnsley F.C.: New ownership

-In December 2017, Patrick Cryne and his family sold an 80% stake in the club to NewCity Capital's Chien Lee and Pacific Media Group's Paul Conway; they were joined by Indian investor Neerav Parekh and executive vice president of baseball operations and minority owner of the Oakland Athletics of Major League Baseball, Billy Beane (famous from the Moneyball film), as part of the international investor consortium.
-Barnsley were relegated to the third tier in 2017–18; afterwards. the new owners used a data approach to identify talents, focusing on young players and team rebuilding.
-The club appointed Daniel Stendel as head coach, who played high pressing football; Barnsley were promoted back to the Championship the following season.
+In December 2017, Patrick Cryne and his family sold an 80% stake in the club to NewCity Capital's Chien Lee and Pacific Media Group's Paul Conway.
+They were joined by Indian investor Neerav Parekh and Billy Beane, minority owner of and advisor for the Athletics, who was widely known for the Moneyball film portrayal, as part of an international investor consortium.

+Barnsley were relegated to the third tier in 2017–18.
+Following this, the new owners adopted a data-driven approach to identify talents, focusing on young players and team rebuilding.
+The club appointed Daniel Stendel as head coach, who introduced a high-pressing style of play.
+Barnsley were promoted back to the Championship the following season.
 In the 2019–20 season, under new coach Gerhard Struber, Barnsley avoided relegation from the Championship.
-In 2020–21, under the management of Valérien Ismaël, Barnsley finished in fifth place and made it to the EFL Championship Play-offs for the first time in 24 years, with the youngest squad and one of the smallest budgets in the league.
+In 2020–21, under the management of Valérien Ismaël, Barnsley finished fifth place and reached the EFL Championship Play-offs for the first time in 24 years, doing so with the youngest squad and one of the smallest budgets in the division.
 The Wall Street Journal called Barnsley a "Moneyball experiment".

-Prior to the 2021–22 season, Markus Schopp was revealed as the new head coach.
-In November 2021, Schopp was sacked after a run of seven straight defeats.
-Three weeks later Poya Asbaghi was appointed as the new head coach.
+Prior to the 2021–22 season, Markus Schopp was appointed as the new head coach.
+In November 2021, he was dismissed after seven consecutive defeats.
+Three weeks later Poya Asbaghi was appointed as his successor.
 Fortunes improved little as Barnsley were relegated from the 2021–22 EFL Championship following a 2–1 defeat against Huddersfield Town.
 Asbaghi left the club by mutual consent shortly afterwards.
-On 15 June 2022, Michael Duff was appointed head coach of Barnsley FC on a three-year deal.
+On 15 June 2022, Michael Duff was appointed head coach of Barnsley on a three-year contract.